 The Faculty of Health Studies at the University of Bradford achieved a “Sanctuary in Health” award for their achievements welcoming Sanctuary Seekers into Health.
-The University plan to use this achievement across the entire campus to then achieve a Sanctuary in University award.
 Over a 2-year period Health Studies made a number of changes, a few of which are below:

 - Over 20 Sanctuary seekers signed up for the service user group.
 This included coming into the Faculty to teach a range of students about their experiences of seeking asylum as well as staff training.

 - The needs of asylum seeking and refugee service users will be embedded into the curricula of all undergraduate students undertaking health professional programmes.